poster983/Passport-Live/README.md

    a.
 (NOTE.)
 If you get errors related to "node-sass", run `rm -rf node_modules` and then run `~$ npm install --unsafe-perm`
 7. Run `~$ rethinkdb`
 8. Run in a new termanal instance `~$ npm run configure:db`
+9. Once that is done, run `~$ npm run configure:root` to create an admin permission key to create an account.
-9. CTRL^C Exits the program.
+10. CTRL^C Exits the program.

 ## Updating
 We HIGHLY recommend that you use git for updating the code, however please be sure that there are no breaking changes documented or you may have to change any coustom code.